Creepinator45/Nemleria-Guide/Nemleria Guide.md

 Quick note: You should run multiple copies of cards you want to use in the ED if you use {Pot of Extravagance}.

 To fill up the extra deck, you can run these cards.
-The rest of the extra deck is up to the builder. (**SIDE NOTE, YOU CAN PLAY 12 EXTRA DECK CARDS BUT IT IS NOT REQUIRED**)
+The rest of the extra deck is up to the builder.

 {cards}(Knightmare Unicorn; Knightmare Phoenix; Knightmare Cerberus; Knightmare Gryphon; Accesscode Talker; Underworld Goddess of the Closed World; Dharc the Dark Charmer, Gloomy)

 ## Tech Cards

 These cards can be thrown in if you need to fill up the deck.
-They can enhance aspects of the deck to your advantage.
+They don't fit into every build, but can enhance aspects of the deck to your advantage.